AtriCure (NASDAQ:ATRC) Issues FY 2021 Earnings Guidance

-AtriCure (NASDAQ:ATRC) updated its FY 2021 earnings guidance on Wednesday.
+AtriCure (NASDAQ:ATRC) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $-1.200-$-1.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $-1.250.
 The company issued revenue guidance of $270 million-$275 million, compared to the consensus revenue estimate of $254.77 million.

-Several brokerages have weighed in on ATRC.
-JPMorgan Chase & Co. increased their target price on AtriCure from $70.00 to $81.00 and gave the stock an overweight rating in a research report on Friday, May 14th.
-SVB Leerink increased their target price on AtriCure from $95.00 to $100.00 and gave the stock an outperform rating in a research report on Thursday, August 5th.
-Stifel Nicolaus raised their price target on AtriCure from $72.00 to $85.00 and gave the company a buy rating in a report on Tuesday, June 15th.
-Canaccord Genuity raised their price target on AtriCure from $102.00 to $120.00 and gave the company a buy rating in a report on Thursday, August 5th.
-Finally, Zacks Investment Research lowered AtriCure from a hold rating to a sell rating in a report on Monday, August 9th.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and seven have issued a buy rating to the company’s stock.
-The stock currently has an average rating of Buy and an average price target of $87.33.

 About AtriCure